MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 12,288 (executor) + 1,229 (overhead) = 13,517 MB ≈ 13.2 GB
 ```

-So when you request a 12 GB executor, you're actually asking for about 13.2 GB from your cluster manager.
+So with these defaults, requesting a 12 GB executor results in about 13.2 GB total container memory.
 Keep that in mind when planning your resource allocation!

 ## Configuration parameters you should know